 I’ve mentioned before that I was on a dairy-free diet for a while when our little one was born.
 That lasted for over 6 months and then he was on a dairy-free diet for another 6 months or so.
 That meant I had to get creative when it came to cooking and baking… lots of coconut oil and lots of almond milk!
 To this day he still loves it!
 This Almond Breeze blend was a total hit with him!

 We used it in both the batter and the icing (which is totally optional but definitely yummy).
 It worked perfectly and gave these muffins an added richness- along with the molasses and spices.

-Speaking of spices, you’ll need cinnamon, ginger, nutmeg and cloves.
+Spices: You’ll need cinnamon, ginger, nutmeg and cloves.
 I’d highly recommend using all four of these to get that wonderful robust flavor that gingerbread has.
 You can usually find each of them in the bulk spice section of most well-stocked grocery stores.
-And while we’re talking about the bulk section… you can sometimes find turbinado sugar there too.
-That’s the gorgeous golden chunky sugar you seen sprinkled on top of the muffins.
-It’s something I love to use when I make muffins, and I think you will too!

 Guys. these muffins were devoured within seconds!
 We couldn’t help but go back for more.
 I think it’s safe to say that they’ll become a winter staple around here.
 How could they not?
 They’re easy to whip up and taste absolutely divine!
 Plus they were a hit with the toddler, which is always huge!

 So go grab some Almondmilk Cashewmilk and get baking!

 - 1/2 cup brown sugar - packed

 - 1/2 cup canola oil - OR vegetable OR coconut oil